Skip to content

 Cosmological Constant

 The value and smallness of the cosmological constant / dark energy density, held as a branch target.
-Paper 5 contains a schematic effective-route firewall example in this area; it is explicitly not a flagship physics result.
+No current canonical paper claims a result on this problem; earlier framework-era discussion of it is historical.

 Open problemGravitation